-So, where do we find perfectly arranged tulips during the festival?
+So, where can you find a beautiful assortment of tulips during the festival?
 Here’s where it’s all going down if you want to get tickets to the Amsterdam Tulip Festival.
 All the public displays are free to enjoy, for some museum gardens ticket pricing applies.
 We have been talking about tulips non-stop!
 Orange tulips, the Dutch national colour, pink, a widely loved colour and even purple tulips, we love them all.

-There’s nothing worse than arriving at a tourist destination – and having it crowded with other tourists.
-But, at Keukenhof, there is a way to get those incredible snaps and enjoy the fields in private!
-Whizz around the breathtaking flower fields of Keukenhof at your own pace, bypass the tourists standing around, and head out on country roads for completely unobstructed, stretching views of the stunning flowers instead in a 100% electric-powered Renault Twizy.
+There’s nothing worse than arriving at a tourist destination — and having it crowded with other tourists.
+With Renzy, you can whizz around the breathtaking flower fields at your own pace, bypass the tourists standing around, and head out on country roads for completely unobstructed, stretching views of the stunning flowers instead in a 100% electric-powered Renault Twizy.

-The far-reaching tulips in Keukenhof Gardens are, of course, the effortlessly stunning main attraction.
-However, you can experience the magic of the Tulip Festival at over 85 locations throughout the Netherlands: in the public areas of Amsterdam, in the gardens of the city’s museums and hotels, and by notable buildings in the city center as well as in various districts of Amsterdam.
+You can experience the magic of the Tulip Festival at over 85 locations throughout the Netherlands: in the public areas of Amsterdam, in the gardens of the city’s museums and hotels, and by notable buildings in the city centre as well as in various districts of Amsterdam.
 All displays in public areas are free to enjoy, for some museum gardens normal ticket prices apply.

 This is where most people go if they want to see tulips in the Netherlands.
 Heck, it’s the tulip fields where our video plays out:

-There are a lot of tulip fields in North Holland, the reason?
+There are a lot of tulip fields in North Holland, and why?
 The secret is in the soil.
-You’ll be able to heave in deep gulps of country air and rid your mind of all the small things.
-At Andijk, Enkhuizen and Bovenkarspel clusters of tulip fields will leave you spoiled for choice.
+You’ll be able to breathe in the fresh country air and clear your mind at Andijk, Enkhuizen or Bovenkarspel all display and array of tulip fields will leave you spoiled for choice.

-West Friesland rests at the head of Noord-Holland, you’ll have no trouble getting around.
-Kop van Noord-Holland can be reached by jumping on an inter-city train (not everyone has a car).
-It’s about an hour’s train ride from Amsterdam, arriving at Kop van Noord-Holland.
+West Friesland rests at the top of Noord-Holland, you’ll have no trouble getting around.
+Kop van Noord-Holland can be reached by jumping on an inter-city train, it’s about an hour’s journey from Amsterdam.

 So that’s your full, comprehensive, obsessed guide to where to see tulips in the Netherlands.
 If you’re visiting more than one we wish you all the very best in your travels.
-Remember, some events are ticketed so make sure to check the websites before making the long journey.
+Remember, some events are ticketed so make sure to check the websites before making the trip.

 Know any other spots to see the tulips in the Netherlands?
-Got some gorgeous photos from around Amsterdam of those tulips?
-Tag @dutchreview in your Instagram photos!
+Let us know in the comments below!